FuelLabs/fuels-rs/docs/src/deploying/index.md

 {{#include ../../../examples/contracts/src/lib.rs:use_deployed_contract}}
 ```

-> Note: If you want to redeploy an existing `Contract`, you should first create a new instance using the `with_salt` method.
+> Note: When redeploying an existing `Contract`, ensure that you initialize it with a unique salt to prevent deployment failures caused by a contract ID collision.
+To accomplish this, utilize the `with_salt` method to clone the existing `Contract` with a new salt.